The Ultimate Guide to Jimi Hendrix: Tone, Gear, Effects

 The Dallas Arbiter Fuzz Face pedal Hendrix used has been so popular Dunlop still produce them today.
-If you want the closest option to what Hendrix would have used, check out the Fuzz Face below:
+If you want the closest option to what Hendrix would have used, check out the Fuzz Face.

 The other issue is the pedal is pretty big and will hog up a lot of space on your pedalboard.
 If you only have a few pedals then that’s not a problem, but if you want to include it on a pedalboard just be aware that it will take up some space.

-Fortunately the options available today are far more pedalboard friendly than the original beast as shown above.
-There are a few options to achieve a great Uni-Vibe sound and one option with a great reputation is the Dunlop MXR M68 Uni-Vibe.
+The options available today are far more pedalboard-friendly than the original beast as shown above.
+There are a few options to achieve a great Uni-Vibe sound and one option with a great reputation is the Dunlop MXR M68 Uni-Vibe:

 You can see that it’s a standard pedal size with three main knobs.
 A small button on the top left lets you switch between Chorus and Vibrato mode.
-Check out the price and reviews below:
+Check out the price and reviews here on Amazon.

 Like any other effect, there are plenty of other options available.
 I’ll mention a couple alternatives so you can find the one that fits your budget and needs:

-Obviously the only disadvantage to these options compared to the original Uni-Vibe is that these pedals do not include an expression pedal.
-This means the speed of the effect cannot be changed during performance as Hendrix would sometimes do.
-I’m sure there’s options out there that do offer expression pedals – but you really don’t need it to achieve a great tone.
+The only disadvantage to these options compared to the original Uni-Vibe is that these pedals do not include an expression pedal.
+This means the speed of the effect cannot be changed during a performance as Hendrix would sometimes do.
+I’m sure there are options out there that do offer expression pedals – but you really don’t need it to achieve a great tone.